 Your ultimate offer might be a particular type of software, technical instrument, medical device, pharmaceutical, building material, financial product, operations or marketing plan, or so on.
 But the interim offers—the offers you make before they buy from you—must be crafted with the utmost care.

 Personalize your approach to drive value.
 Think about your initial offer, and how it might generate a conversation for you.
 Are you offering new ideas or a return on investment?

 Even if you know exactly how you can best help a prospect, keep your first touch conversational and relevant.
 Beyond your sales offering, generate value in your outreach by including free resources or services for the prospect.

-Reference the problems they’re facing, but don’t go too deep into the specifics of how you can solve it yet.
-You’re just trying to get a better sense of whether they’re a good fit and secure that all-important first meeting.
+Reference the problems they’re facing, but don’t go too deep into the specifics of how you can solve them yet.
+You’re just trying to learn whether they’re a good fit and secure that all-important first meeting.

 4. Create the Prospecting Campaign

 The days of making a single call or sending one email to a buyer and securing a meeting are over.

 Instead, successful outreach requires an Attraction Campaign: a coordinated, multi-touch outreach campaign that includes strong value-based offers and is designed to generate a meeting with a potential buyer.

 Getting through to top prospects requires coordinated effort.
 It takes an average of 8 touches just to reach and generate a meeting (or demo, or other conversion) with a new prospect.
 And it frequently takes more than that and varies across different industries and company roles.